geobar78/Myelectricaldata-Graphana-Dashboard/README.md

 Only work with Influxdb 1.8.x / Ne fonctionne qu'avec InfluxDB <= 1.8.x

-Note that to use the dashboard you will need / Notez que pour utiliser le dashboard vous aurez besoin de :
+Note that to use the dashboard you will need in Graphana / Notez que pour utiliser le dashboard vous aurez besoin dans Graphana de :

 Add the plugins / Ajouter les plugins: